uma-dev/spring-boot-notes/notes.md

 - **Boilerplate code**: Unit of repetitive sections of code that have to be included in many places with little or no alteration.
 - **AOP**: Aspect Oriented Programming.
+- **Spring Bean**: Is a regular Java class that is managed by Spring

 ## Deployment